Actipro/WPF-Controls/Documentation/topics/gauge/coordinate-system.md

 The X/Y coordinates specify an offset from an origin point, which by default is the center of the gauge.
 The values along the X-axis increase from left to right, while the values along the Y-axis increase from top to bottom.

-The X/Y coordinates can be specified using a fixed pixel offset, or using a percentage.
+The X/Y coordinates can be specified using a fixed pixel offset or using a percentage.
 The basis of the percentage varies based on the control.
 For `CircularGaugeBase`-derived controls, the `Radius` is used as the basis.
 For the remaining controls, the `ActualWidth` and `ActualHeight` are used.

-Percentage based sizes can be specified by appending the percent character (%) at then end of the value (e.g., `X="10%"`).
+Percentage based sizes can be specified by appending the percent character (`%`) at the end of the value (e.g., `X="10%"`).

 ![Screenshot](images/circular-gauge-coordinate-system.gif)